ryanshz/javacoffee/README.md

 # javacoffee
-derusting on some Java stuff over the summer
+I used this repository to derust on Java over the summer.

+## plans
-my plans for this repository are to make an inventory system using various concepts learned throughout school, as well as adding other concepts learned on my own.
+Make an inventory system using various concepts learned throughout school, as well as adding other concepts learned on my own.

-ADDING THIS FOR FUTURE REFERENCE
+Once this is done, I'm planning on remaking this in Python with extra functionality, to practice a new language.

+## future concepts to be used
- -once finished, redo in python (or the most appropriate language) -use prototyping process model to better determine requirements and functions
+ -use prototyping process model to better determine requirements and functions
-    - base this off current inventory systems in market -link to a database?
+    - base this off current inventory systems in market -link to a database
  -add more documentation